1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Eosinophilic Gastritis?

-Eosinophilic Gastritis is a rare inflammatory condition in which eosinophils (a type of white blood cell) accumulate excessively in the stomach lining.
-These cells normally defend against allergens and parasites, but when they build up, they cause inflammation, leading to abdominal pain and impaired digestion.
+Eosinophilia Gastritis is a very uncommon inflammatory disease, in which eosinophiles (a form of a white blood cell) calculate to unwarranted levels in the stomach walls.
+These cells are usually used to combat allergens and parasites, however, when they accumulate, they result in inflammation resulting to pain and poor digestion in the stomach.

 Common Symptoms